GregoryShen/00-Python/007 错误调试/官网logging.md

 WARNING:root:Watch out!
 ```

 printed out on the console.
 The `INFO` message doesn’t appear because the default level is `WARNING`.
 The printed message includes the indication of the level and the description of the event provided in the logging call, i.e. ‘Watch out!’.
 Don’t worry about the ‘root’ part for now: it will be explained later.
-The acutal output can be formatted quite flexibly if you need that; formatting options will also be explained later.
+The actual output can be formatted quite flexibly if you need that; formatting options will also be explained later.

 ### Logging to a file